cnell7/Scattergories/README.md

 ```bash
 nodemon server
 ```
-Run in the second scattergories directory.
+Run in the scattergories directory.
 This will start the back end and watch for any changes so you won't have to restart it.

+## URL's
+In the services folder there are a number of axios requests.
+In development mode you will be sending these to localhost.
+In production mode they will need to be changed to the server location.